cyclic-software/docs/docs/troubleshooting/no-space-left-on-device.md

 If you get an error in the deploy log that says `production dependencies cannot exceed 240MB`, here is how to fix.

 ### Solution
-Currently the code size is limited to 240MB.
+Currently, the code size is limited to 240MB.
 Fortunately, most projects are can to be optimized by appropriately organizing dependencies and excluding unnecessary files from the build.
 - remove any unused dependencies
 - move any dev dependencies to `devDependencies`
 - add file patterns to an `.npmignore` file to exclude them from the build